Madison-Art-Collection/die-alignment-tool/README.md

 ## Examples

-Successful die matches identified using this tool:
+Successful die matches identified using this tool and are invluded in images/:

 - **[2024.2.33](https://jmu.emuseum.com/objects/8843/didrachm-of-velia?ctx=a079862b062285acfb9efa80b6d79c0fe053465a&idx=0)** aligns with **Williams 413**
 - **2024.2.34** aligns with **Williams 577**